 Born Cuttack, India 30 October 1896

-Son of Rivett Francis Guise (Deputy Inspector-General, Indian Police) and Mary (née Boissier).Great-grandson of Sir John Wright, who distinguished himself during the French War in Egypt, Hanover on the Peninsula, where he was awarded the Victoria Cross for gallant conduct at Fuentes d’Ogor, Salamanca and Vittoria.
+Reginald, the son of Rivett Francis Guise (Deputy Inspector-General, Indian Police) and Mary Elizabeth Maud (née Boissier) was also the great-grandson of Sir John Wright, a distinguished military man of the French War in Egypt, Hanover on the Peninsula, where he was awarded the Victoria Cross for gallant conduct at Fuentes d’Ogor, Salamanca and Vittoria.
+His father died in 1908; mother and children returned to England and lived in Felsted, Essex.
+Reginald had four half brothers and sisters from his late father's first marriage.

 Lieut.
 Reginald Edward Guise M.C.The Royal Gloucestershire Hussars, Attached 12th (Service) Bn, The Gloucestershire Regiment.